 The Meiji Group Supplier Code of Conduct applies to suppliers of Meiji Co., Ltd., Meiji Seika Pharma Co., Ltd., KM Biologics Co., Ltd. and other domestic and overseas group companies (consolidated).
-In addition to disclosing the Code of Conduct on our website, we also hold briefing sessions to promote understanding and awareness among our many suppliers.

 Additionally, the Meiji Group is engaged as an active member of Consumer Goods Forum (CGF).
 We are continuing talks with the goal of helping to resolve social issues such as human rights violations and environmental destruction.